22388o/CryptoDEX/README.md

 - Anonymized transactions using zerocoin technology
 - 100% Proof of Stake 3.0 Consensus protocol, allowing very low transaction fees and energy expenditure, and staking rewards to all participants in the network
-- Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K CDX
+- Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K CXD
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

 17.6M cryptodex was produced for swapping.
-500k were mined 1-200 blocks to bring that amount to 18.1M CDX, the amount needed for the swap.
+500k were mined 1-200 blocks to bring that amount to 18.1M CXD, the amount needed for the swap.

 Since then, the CryptoDEX repository has been rebaselined to show the fork relationship properly.